CHASM Report 2020-2021

 The project began following Sea’s the Day (Sea’s the Day | Manhood Peninsula Partnership), during which questions were raised by the Selsey fishermen with respect to why so few lobsters were being caught locally, and why such a large influx of sediment had arrived in their fishing grounds.

-The initial stages were undertaken by Channel Coast Observatory and University of Brighton.
+The initial stages were undertaken by Channel Coast Observatory and University of Brighton in partnership with Chichester District Council.
 The aim was to review existing data in order to establish a baseline indicating knowledge gaps, and in doing so, show the direction of travel necessary for future work.
 This forms the basis of the first CHASM Report 2020-2021.

 The report doesn’t aim to draw conclusions with respect to the definitive reasons behind environmental change and lobster decline - this will be a long road, on which we have only just embarked.
 It has served to direct our thoughts on next steps however, and there is a whole list of subject areas to be explored from now on that should finally be able to provide an answer.